Jagadish Chandra Bose: Microwave radio research

 In 1899, Bose announced the development of an "iron-mercury-iron coherer with telephone detector" in a paper presented at the Royal Society, London.

+In 1900, he presented his research at the first International Congress of Physics in Paris.

 Place in radio development

 Bose's work in radio microwave optics was specifically directed towards studying the nature of the phenomenon and was not an attempt to develop radio into a communication medium.
-His experiments took place during this same period (from late 1894 on) when Guglielmo Marconi was making breakthroughs on a radio system specifically designed for wireless telegraphy and others were finding practical applications for radio waves, such as Russian physicist Alexander Stepanovich Popov's radio wave based lightning detector, also inspired by Lodge's experiment.
+His experiments took place during the same period (from late 1894 on) when Marconi was making breakthroughs on a radio system specifically designed for wireless telegraphy and others were finding practical applications for radio waves, such as Russian physicist Alexander Stepanovich Popov's radio wave based lightning detector, also inspired by Lodge's experiment.
 Although Bose's work was not related to communication he, like Lodge and other laboratory experimenters, probably had an influence on other inventors trying to develop radio as communications medium.
-Bose was not interested in patenting his work and openly revealed the operation of his galena crystal detector in his lectures.
-A friend in the US persuaded him to take out a US patent on his detector but he did not actively pursue it and allowed it to lapse."
+Bose was not interested in patenting his work, and openly revealed the operation of his galena crystal detector in his lectures.
+A friend in the US persuaded him to take out a US patent on his detector, but he did not actively pursue it and allowed it to lapse.